 NFT transactions are completed via the ERC721 or ERC1155 Features.

 Paths with the most complexity are those which require actions on top of the token trade.
 Actions include splitting the funds to be directed to multiple parties or wrapping Eth into WETH.
 This requires going through the TransformERC20 Feature, which will first create a flash wallet that holds the funds momentarily in a sandbox.
 It will then take further actions on those sandboxed funds such as channeling them through liquidity providers like Uniswap.
 After collating the results of those Features, it passes to the NativeOrders feature to complete the flow.

 Smart contracts can interact with the EP directly.
 An example is Coinbase’s Exchange Proxy, found on Etherscan here and in the 0xTracker here.
 So while the 0x Swap API will typically do smart routing on the backend and return a (potentially) complex transaction to the end user to sign, this is not a requirement.
 There is a future where the EP is hard-coded into smart contracts throughout Web3 and exists as a sticky underlying fabric in the whole space serving an important role to end users.

 The Relayer component manages the (off-chain) orderbook and optimizes swap routing via the off-chain 0x API, the large section under “HTTP API” in the graphic below.
-The 0x organization itself runs a Relayer while others are completely independent, e.g. Tokenlon.
-The purpose of the Relayers is to help end users with order discovery.
+The 0x organization itself runs Matcha to interface between users and the 0x API, while others, like Tokenlon, run independent Relayers.
+The purpose of the Relayers are to help end users with order discovery.

 The order book is fairly innocuous, serving as a way to understand the available pool of liquidity.
 So is the /rfqm subsystem routing communication between users and RFQ Makers.
 On the other hand, trade optimizing, as detail more below, is quite complex.